WCPY: WSEX

 Darrell Peters Productions applied to change the station's call sign to WSEX on September 26, 1982, but the application was rejected.
 An application to reconsider was submitted, and the call sign change was approved on January 24, 1983.
 WSEX aired an adult contemporary format called "Love Songs & More".
 In January 1986, the station adopted a "Top 10" format, playing songs that had reached the top 10 within the past five years.

 WCBR-FM

 The station became "Chicago's Bear", and its call sign was changed to WCBR-FM on January 9, 1989.
 WCBR-FM aired an adult album alternative format.
+Among the air talent heard on 'The Bear' in the 90's...Ken Sumka, Tommy Lee Johnston, Greg Easterling, Mark Zander, Dave Loeshke.
 As the 90's progressed, it began to air brokered programming nights and weekends.
 WCBR-FM also aired Chicago Wolves hockey.

 In 1998, the station was sold to Big City Radio for $17 million.
 Many of the brokered programs that were on WCBR-FM moved to 94.3 WJKL in Elgin.
 Purchased by Big City Radio at the same time was 92.7 WLRA in Kankakee.
 When Big City Radio took control of the two stations, they stunted with a simulcast of their Los Angeles sister station 107.1 KLYY, which aired a modern rock format.
 WLRA's call sign was changed to WBRO shortly thereafter.